nadisan/printf/README.md

 format is a character string.
 The format string is composed of zero or more directives.
 See man 3 printf for more detail.
 You need to handle the following conversion specifiers:
     c s %

+1. Education is when you read the fine print.
+Experience is what you get if you don't mandatory

+Handle the following conversion specifiers:

+    d
+    i